paulmillr/paulmillr.github.io/_posts/2020-04-06-noble-secp256k1-fast-ecc.md

 You may have noticed we're using this weird algorithm for generating a random `k`.
 Why is that important?

-Turns out, if you reuse `k` to sign two different messages under the same private key, your key would get exposed and leaked.
+Turns out, if you reuse `k` to sign two different messages under the same private key, **your key would get exposed** and leaked.
 It's really bad.

-In our case, we've decided to fetch 48 bytes and FIPS 186 B.4.1
+There are two common ways of solving this situation:

+1. Fetch `k` from a secure source of randomness (CSPRNG)
+   - It was popular, until [PlayStation 3 private keys got leaked](https://en.wikipedia.org/wiki/PlayStation_3_homebrew), because PS3 CSPRNG was not producing "quality randomness"
+   - In some cases it's really hard to ensure randomness is random
+2. Calculate `k` from `priv` and `msgh`.
+[RFC6979](https://datatracker.ietf.org/doc/html/rfc6979) does exactly that, by using HMAC-DRBG
+   - Got massive adoption these days
+   - The DRBG seems a bit complicated: perhaps, if the RFC was created later, they could have just used something like HKDF
+   - While the method protects against bad randomness, it does not protect against so-called "fault attacks".
+     Suppose in the code above, an error happens in `inv` for some values of `inv(k, N)`.
+     It would get broken and produce garbage, leaking private keys.

+In the article we implement 1), while in the [result library](https://github.com/paulmillr/noble-secp256k1) we actually implement 2.

+Combining 1 and 2 is the best approach and described in RFC6979 3.6 (additional k).
+It's called "hedged signatures" / "deterministic signatures with noise" / "extra entropy".

 ### Fighting timing attacks

-[Timing attack](https://en.wikipedia.org/wiki/Timing_attack) is a side-channel attack, in which the attacker measures time your algorithms run and identifies secrets after analyzing the timings.
+[Timing attack](https://en.wikipedia.org/wiki/Timing_attack) are a type of side-channel attack where an adversary measures how long your algorithms take to execute, leveraging variations in execution time to infer secret information.

-Suppose you have a web app which signs user messages with your private key.
-Private key by definition could not be known by the public.
-A hacker observes timings of 100,000 requests to `/sign` endpoint with different inputs.
-If your software executes those in different timespans, hacker could deduce your private key!
-More sophisticated versions of side-channel attacks observe power consumption.
+Consider a web app that signs user messages with a private key — if the processing times for a high volume of requests (say, 100,000 calls to a `/sign` endpoint) differ based on the input, an attacker could potentially deduce the private key.
+More advanced side-channel methods even analyze power consumption to extract secrets.

-This means cryptographic software must act as if inputs are identical and take identical time to work on.
-Which means implementing char-by-char string comparison etc.

-Fortunately, timing attacks are not that widespread.
-You’re much more likely to get hacked through a third-party dependency.
+To mitigate these risks, cryptographic software must operate in constant time, making sure that operations like character-by-character string comparisons always take the same duration regardless of input.
+Fortunately, such timing attacks are relatively uncommon, and breaches are more likely to result from vulnerabilities in third-party dependencies.

 Let’s see if we’re protected against timing attacks right now: